genryjiang/qnx-setup/README.md

 q++ -Vgcc_ntoaarch64le_cxx -o build/aarch64le-debug/proj-example   build/aarch64le-debug/./proj-example.o
  *  Terminal will be reused by tasks, press any key to close it.
  ```
+**NOTE**: If you do not want to build the project using QNX's own toolchain, You can directly compile the code with q++ or qcc with the correct arguments, or by running a makefile (I would recommend this as its most similar to what wew have learnt in Uni + makes sense for larger projects)

- Once this is done, we can now deploy this code onto a QNX Target to run, which will be demonstrated below.
+ Once this is done, we can now deploy this code onto a QNX Target to run.

+ ### macOS
+ - Fuck me in the ass this is going to take a while
+ - Workflow --> Dev containers (from old ROS2 projects) --> Mount and Source QNX instead of sourcing ROS2.
+Build code manually with q++ args, or maybe set QNX's tool chain to look at QNX within WSL and build that way? (need to test)
+ - Once built, then scp onto VM
+ - TLDR i finna shoot myself

  ## Deploying Applications/Code to a QNX Target
  In the QNX Extension on the side bar of VSCode there is a QNX Targets section which would allow us to either create/run/connect to a QNX Target. **This only really works if the QNX Target has an IP Address**, and is not recommended for use unless your QNX Target has a working IP Address.
 To get a IP address to the VM in WSL, its really messy and might require a reboot of your entire system, so it is not recommended to use these features of the QNX Toolchain on VSCode :(